 Looking for the best hiking backpack?
-Read our in-depth hiking backpack reviews, comparison charts and top picks for 2017 to help you make the right buying decision.
+Read our in-depth hiking backpack reviews, comparison charts and top picks for 2017 to help you make the right decision.

 Can’t wait for your next adventure into the wide open spaces of America’s National Parks or losing yourself on a distant mountain peak?
 You might be looking for a handheld GPS or a hiking backpack ready to be filled with five days worth of clothes, food, sleeping bag, and hiking gear.